Jack Gremillion: Political career

-Gremillion's rise to Attorney General of Louisiana was a very unique progression.
+Gremillion's rise to Attorney General of Louisiana followed a unique progression.
 Earl Long tapped Gremillion to succeed his long-time mentor Fred S. Leblanc during his uncle's funeral, where Gremillion was attending as a pallbearer.
 Soon after, Gremillion defeated Leblanc and became Attorney General in 1952.
 Gremillion went on to serve four consecutive terms as Attorney General of Louisiana.

-As attorney general, he led Louisiana's tidelands litigation—the setting of maritime boundaries for oil exploration on the Louisiana coastal zone between the state and federal levels, implicating the oil and gas industry.
+As attorney general, he led Louisiana's tidelands litigation — the setting of maritime boundaries for oil exploration on the Louisiana coastal zone between the state and federal levels, implicating the oil and gas industry.
 The tidelands litigation was a protracted legal battle implicating the fluctuations in Louisiana's wetlands as a boundary, the Louisiana purchases' boundaries, and ultimately where the revenues from taxing offshore exploration would be directed.
-In describing the dispute, Gremillion is quoted as saying, “Our first responsibility is to protect the three million stockholders in the corporation known as the State of Louisiana.”
-He quickly rallied public sentiment behind the defense of Louisiana’s cause.

-First, the attorney general argued, the court’s inquiry into foreign policy regarding the tidelands was unconstitutional.
-Second, the Supreme Court “is not authorized by the Constitution to entertain an original suit between the United States and a state.”
-Finally, Gremillion asserted, “Louisiana has sovereign immunity from suit unless it gives its consent, and the state has not consented to be sued by the United States.”

-Following protracted litigation, in 1986, the state of Louisiana was awarded $540 million “in reparation for past actions by the fed,” said John Broussard, assistant state treasurer and chief investment officer.
-“The state’s 8(g) fund receives yearly royalty payments between 10 and 36 million dollars.
-In total, the educational fund has received about 1.5 billion dollars.”
-To this end, the Louisiana Educational Trust Fund was created to help fund secondary and higher education.
-Through it, education—the great equalizer— remains accessible.
-Whatever their socioeconomic status, young people can still imagine a future that gives voice to their dreams.
+In describing the dispute, Gremillion is quoted as saying, "Our first responsibility is to protect the three million stockholders in the corporation known as the State of Louisiana."
+He quickly rallied public sentiment behind the defense of Louisiana's cause.
+First, the attorney general argued, the court's inquiry into foreign policy regarding the tidelands was unconstitutional.
+Second, the Supreme Court "is not authorized by the Constitution to entertain an original suit between the United States and a state."
+Finally, Gremillion asserted, "Louisiana has sovereign immunity from suit unless it gives its consent, and the state has not consented to be sued by the United States."
+Following protracted litigation, in 1986, the state of Louisiana was awarded $540 million "in reparation for past actions by the fed", said John Broussard, assistant state treasurer and chief investment officer.
+"The state’s 8(g) fund receives yearly royalty payments between 10 and 36 million dollars.
+In total, the educational fund has received about 1.5 billion dollars."

 Perjury charge

 In 1969, Gremillion was indicted on federal charges of fraud and conspiracy in connection with the bankrupt Louisiana Loan and Thrift Co.
-In 1971, a jury found him not guilty, but he was then convicted on five counts of perjury for lying to the grand jury investigating the fraud case.
-He was sentenced to three years in federal prison.
+He was found not guilty of all charges.
+But in 1971 he was convicted of perjury and sentenced to three years in prison.
 He was paroled after serving fifteen months in a federal facility.
 He declined to resign his office and ran for re-election again, but lost in the Democratic primary.

-Personal life

-Gremillion married Doris McDonald (1920–1989) and had four sons and one daughter; Jack P.F.
-Gremillion, Jr., William McDonald Gremillion, Wayne Francis Gremillion, Doris H. Gremillion, and Charles Mark Gremillion.